silentk0i/Muad-Dib/README.md

 ![VirusTotal Detections](https://github.com/silentk0i/Muad-Dib/blob/main/assets/detections.png)

 The Atreides agent was also tested against an Elastic EDR environment with Elastic Defender enabled and yielded no alerts.
-Fair warning this was tested with a Visual Studio compiled version.
-I noticed that the agent compiled with mingw yielded more detections 10/73, so if you would like to compile using Visual Studio I have provided the soltuion file.
+Fair warning this was tested with a Windows Visual Studio compiled version.
+I noticed that the agent compiled on Linux with mingw yielded more detections 10/73, so if you would like to compile using Visual Studio I have provided the soltuion file.

 ## Additional Notes